 MSL 650 Financial Management and Business Intelligence.
 Financial Management and Business Intelligence will provide a foundation that promotes financial literacy and non-financial performance indicators.
 This foundation will help management/future leaders understand and make informed decisions that maximize corporate performance, which will enhance a student's understanding of the skills that are required to diagnose an organization's financial health.
 4 quarter credit hours.
 MSL 663 Servant Leadership.
 Servant Leadership is a management model that is embraced by Fortune 500 companies.
 This concept in leadership is designed to provide a basic understanding of the theoretical and practical principles of being a servant and elevating others.
 Students will critically review and analyze current strategic ideas about servant leadership theory and practice which will focus on servant in leadership perspectives, values, skills and knowledge necessary for successful leaders in the 21st century.
 4 quarter credit hours.
 MSL 672 Entrepreneurial Management and Leadership.
 This course is designed to provide the critical information for developing an entrepreneurial mindset that will lead to a better understanding and appreciation for entrepreneurship as an effective tool for organizational development.
 Students will learn the importance of the type of leadership necessary to drive the success of an entrepreneurial organization.
 4 quarter credit hours.
 MSL 681 Leadership Capstone.
 The capstone course in the Leadership program is designed to bring together what students have learned throughout the program.
 The Leadership Capstone will help students put their own leadership philosophies into action.
 4 quarter credit hours.
 Typically offered: Annually.
 Linguistics LING 501 Introduction to Linguistics.
-Addresses research in linguistics as it relates to educational theory and practice, specific to teaching and learning of English as a second language.
-Topics include phonology, morphology, syntax, semantics, and discourse analysis, as well as an introduction to the history of linguistics, and psycholinguistic and sociolinguistic approaches.
-3 semester credit hours.
-Typically offered: Fall.
-Department Consent Required.
+Provides an overview of phonology, morphology, syntax, semantics, and discourse analysis, as well as an introduction to the history of linguistics, and psycholinguistic and sociolinguistic theory.
+For TESOL students, the course also addresses research in linguistics as it relates to educational theory and practice, specific to teaching and learning of English as a second language.
+3 semester credit hrs.
+LING 511 (1 cr. hr lab) must be taken in conjunction with this course.
+Typically offered in fall semester.
+Department consent required.
 LING 502 Second Language Acquisition.
-Provides an introduction to second language learning and acquisition theories that can be applied in various language learning contexts, including ESL, EFL and bilingualism.
+Provides an introduction to second language learning and acquisition theories that can be applied in various language learning contexts, including ESL, EFL, and bilingualism.
 Explores the relationship between language development and the social, emotional, cognitive and physical development of children, and issues in second language learning in adults.
-3 semester credit hours.
-Department Consent Required.
-LING 505 Sociocultural Studies in ESL.
-Considers the impact of social, cultural, and political factors on second language learning and teaching in linguistically diverse communities.
-Examines ways in which the political and social context support language differences and affect literacy practices.
-Examines how factors such as ethnicity, gender, and social class affect language and literacy learning.
-3 semester credit hours.
-Department Consent Required.
+3 semester credit hrs.
+LING 512 (1 cr. hr lab) must be taken in conjunction with this course.
+Typically offered in fall semester.
+Department consent required.
+LING 503 Methods and Materials for Teaching ESL.
+Provides an overview of the historical development of language learning materials and methodology.
+Explores a range of current methods and materials which can facilitate second language learning for general or specific purposes, at beginning, intermediate and advanced levels, and in different contexts.
+3 semester credit hrs.
+LING 513 (1 cr. hr lab) must be taken in conjunction with this course.
+Department consent required.
+LING 504 Assessment of ESL and Bilingual Students.
+Provides a general background in language and academic content assessment issues, opportunities to examine assessment instruments, and practical experience developing and using formal and informal assessment measures.
+Students critically select and analyze evaluation tools and techniques for measuring ESL students' performance in academic settings.
+Addresses the relationship between TESOL and state-mandated standards and methods for assessing English